-Any of our couplers can be packaged in an aluminum housing such as the one shown here for a 1064 nm coupler.
-Contact Tech Support with inquiries tolerance.
-Details of our wideband coupler testing procedures are provided on the Coupler Verification tab and sample data sheets for our 1064 nm standard wideband, boxed wideband, and narrowband couplers are available.
+where the coupling ratio remains within the specified tolerance.
+Details of our wideband coupler testing procedures are provided on the Coupler Verification tab, and a sample data sheet for our 2000 nm wideband couplers can be viewed here.
 Our couplers have undergone extensive testing to ensure they meet or surpass Telcordia requirements; please see the Reliability Testing tab for details.